gerrymandr/NetDistrict/README.md

 Extract that folder, and rename the folder to "nw" if it's not called that already.
 Then go to Netlogo -> app -> extensions and replace the "nw" folder there with the new one.

 From there, you should just be able to open the model and have it work.

+## Tips for Netlogo Neophytes

+Hit the "Setup" button when you first launch the model, whenever you want to restart the model, and whenever you change a parameter via a slider or chooser.
+Changing a parameter mid-way and trying to re-run the same model may result in errors or crashes.

+If you don't like the range of values for a given slider, you can right click and edit it to your hearts content.

+You can right-click on a block or patch to get more information.
+I also store some district-level information in each patch that compromises a district.
+Note that while you technically can change values from this screen, it won't actually work the way you expect and can potentially cause errors or crashes.
+If you have a use case for modifying blocks directly, give me more details - I might be able to code a helper function to make it possible..